Skip to content

 From a public Bitcoin ledger to fully private payments — learn how Zcash hides sender, receiver, and amount using zero-knowledge proofs.

-Bitcoin writes every payment — who, to whom, how much — into a public ledger that never forgets.
-That’s great for auditors and terrible for privacy.
-Zcash keeps the public, verifiable ledger but hides the sensitive parts using zero-knowledge proofs: math that lets the network confirm a payment is valid without seeing the sender, the receiver, or the amount.
+Bitcoin writes every payment — who, to whom, how much — into a public ledger that never forgets: great for auditors, terrible for privacy.
+Zcash keeps that public, verifiable ledger but hides the sensitive parts using zero-knowledge proofs — math that confirms a payment is valid without revealing the sender, receiver, or amount.

 In this topic